Tswagerman/project_mlops/reports/README.md

 > **The backbone of GCP is the Compute engine.
 Explained how you made use of this service and what type of VMs**
 > **you used?**
+By initializing instances in Compute Engine we were able to create VM's that we could access from whatever laptop/pc we might had.
+So instead of using our own machine we too advantage of the ones available in gcp.
+Even though we created gpu based instances, we ended up using a cpu-based one.
 ### Question 19

 > **Insert 1-2 images of your GCP bucket, such that we can see what data you have stored in it.**